Raşit Öztaş: Biography

-Raşit lived with his uncle for a time and then with a family friend.
+He lived with his uncle for a time and then with a family friend.
 He finished primary school and started secondary school in Adana, then completed his high school education in Eskiseheir where his brother lived.
 He had always been interested in sport and became a runner in high school.
 He began to travel to tournaments with the Turkish athletic team.
 While in high school, he won the Turkish championships several times and also won the Eastern Mediterranean Athletics Championship once.

-He then obtained a degree from the Faculty of Foreign Trade and Consular Business of the Izmir University Economy and Trade Sciences department.
+Öztaş then obtained a degree from the Faculty of Foreign Trade and Consular Business of the Izmir University Economy and Trade Sciences department.
 Whilst studying at University, Raşit continued with his sports career and training without rest and in his last year at university in 1948 he won the Turkish championship and qualified to represent Turkey at the London Olympics in the 100x200m.
 He was third in his heat in the 1948 London Olympics.